erroronline1/caro/readme.md

             * ask purchase on case number reference, if, decipher erp case number for commissions on orders
             * if ERPINTERFACE
             * depending on performance cron or get order->orders()
+            * only set if null, no overwriting
         * product matching instead of csv comparison consumables.php
         * product import instead of pricelists consumables.php
+    * eva partial api option, partial csv again
+        * if same server, go beyond root and check if respective csv-export exists with a sufficient timestamp?

 ## Content
 * [Aims](#aims)